The homotopy type of the PL cobordism category. II: Fundamentals of spaces of PL manifolds

 \subsection{Spaces of manifolds and quasi-PL spaces}

 In this section, we will review some of the basic constructions and results from \cite{GL} that we will use in this paper.
-We start by defining the \textit{space of PL manifolds}, which was the main object studied in \cite{GL}.
-Before giving this definition, we need to introduce the following conventions.
+We start by defining the \textit{space of PL manifolds} $\Psi_d(U)$, which was the main object studied in \cite{GL}.
+As we did in \cite{GL}, instead of just defining $\Psi_d(U)$ as a simplicial set, we shall define it as a \textit{PL set.} We introduce this notion in the next definition.

 [section]